-Mary Mentaberry, Chair, joined the board in June 2012 and was elected to her first term as Chair in 2014.
+Mary Mentaberry, joined the board in June 2012 and was elected to her first term as Chair in 2014.
 She is the retired Executive Director of the National Council of Juvenile and Family Court Judges (NCJFCJ), a national judicial membership organization headquartered in Reno, NV.
 While at the NCJFCJ, Mary focused on improving the lives of children and families through judicial leadership and education for over 37 years.
 In addition to her leadership work with International Social Service-USA, Mary has served on advisory committees and boards of various organizations, including Washoe County CASA, Project R.E.A.L. and others.
 Mary has most recently been elected to the Board of Directors of the American Red Cross of Northern Nevada.
 Upon her retirement from the non-profit sector, Mary became a real estate professional with Dickson Realty, recognized as the Reno/Tahoe area’s premier real estate agency.

 William Evans, Treasurer, joined the board in May 2013.
 Bill is the Chief Financial Officer of Community IT Innovators, where he is responsible for financial management, human resources, and other administrative duties.
 His prior experience includes six years as Vice President for Finance and Administration at Lutheran Services in America and 30 years in a variety of finance and operations management positions with Verizon Communications.
 Bill has a B.A. degree in applied mathematics from The Johns Hopkins University and an M.B.A. from Loyola University in Maryland.